MileHacker Logo

 Pedestrian-Friendly Areas

-Town center is highly walkable (flat streets, good pavements).
+Town center is very easy to walk around (flat streets, good pavements).
 Beachfront promenade is great for walks.

 Walking Tours